 Unlike their isolated counterparts, compound lifts do have a steeper learning curve.

-This is because compound lifting require you to shift heavy weights through a relatively complex movement pattern.
+This is because compound lifting requires you to shift heavy weights through a relatively complex movement pattern.

 As Gymaholic explains, the risk of injury becomes much greater when you are loading heavy weights and overcompensating the movement with weaker secondary muscles.